 Occupational Therapy Graduate Programs - MOT Post-Baccalaureate

 Our Masters in Occupational Therapy (MOT) program remains an excellent option if you are seeking a career in occupational therapy.
-If you’ve already received a bachelor’s degree and have taken our prerequisite courses, you can complete the program in just 2½ years.
-But why not spend only 1½ years more and come out with a doctorate?
+If you’ve already received a bachelor’s degree and have taken our prerequisite courses, you can complete the program in just 2½ years of full time study.

 If you have a background in sociology, psychology or other related fields, you can broaden your options with a professional occupational therapy degree from University of the Sciences.
 You attend class full-time and must complete 97 hours of coursework.
-If you have taken courses in equivalent material, you may be given credit for individual courses, based on review of material by the department chair.
 Graduates from the MOT program are qualified to sit for the National Certification Exam for Occupational Therapists.

 View the post-baccalaureate MOT curriculum for a complete look at the coursework.

-Applicants with a BS or BA are eligible to apply to complete the Masters in Occupational Therapy (MOT) degree.
+Applicants with a BS or BA (or equivalent) are eligible to apply to complete the Masters in Occupational Therapy (MOT) degree.

 Students will be required to enter the program with some basic preparation for the professional MOT program.
 This includes the following prerequisite courses: